Church Hospitality: A Short Guide

 Last year, credit card debt grew by almost $100 Billion.

-Many financial analysts believe that the growth of credit card debt predicts the next recession.
+Many financial analysts believe that the growth of credit card debt may predict the next recession.

 In these unstable times, what are Christians to make of debt?

 How are we supposed to think about debt biblically?